Spain and the American Civil War: Naval policy

 Spain and the Union disagreed over the extent of Spanish national waters around Cuba, with Spain claiming six miles and the Union, three.
 When asked in private by Seward, the secretary of the navy Gideon Welles argued that the three mile limit was essential to isolate Florida, but that the Union might have to agree to the six miles to comply with international law.

-Several naval incidents happened as Union Navy ships entered Cuban waters to chase commercial vessels that left Florida ports for Cuba or viceversa, sometimes causing blockade runners to run aground on Cuba's shore, which led Spain to protest diplomatically and dispatch vessels to patrol Cuban waters.
+Several naval incidents happened as Union Navy ships entered Cuban waters to chase commercial vessels that left Florida ports for Cuba or vice versa, sometimes causing blockade runners to run aground on Cuba's shore, which led Spain to protest diplomatically and dispatch vessels to patrol Cuban waters.
 For the most part, however, the Union Navy steered clear from Cuban and Dominican waters and the Spanish kept their own ships away from US waters.
-The Spanish government rejected Tassara's petitions in April 1862 and late June 1863 (when he believed that the fall of Washington, D.C. was imminent) to send warships up the Potomac River, protect the Spanish legation and evacuate it if necessary.
+The Spanish government rejected Tassara's petitions in April 1862 and late June 1863 (when he believed that the fall of Washington, D.C. was imminent) to send warships up the Potomac River, to protect the Spanish legation and evacuate it if necessary.

 Spain allowed the US Navy to contract for a coaling station near Cádiz.
 Seward offered the same deal for the Spanish Navy on US soil, but Spain did not pursue it.
 On January 4, 1862, strong US diplomatic and naval presence in Cádiz forced the damaged to leave port within 48 hours and take refuge in Gibraltar, where it was sold to the British, repaired, and reused as a blockade runner.
 In January 1863, docked in Santo Domingo without incident, but doing the same in Cuba engendered US protests in Havana and Madrid, due to the courtesy not being extended to two days later.